iliyanpaskov/ecommerce-store/README.md

 - To start this app: npm run dev
 - Project for sportswear ecommerce store.
 - Header with a logo and navigation bar.
 The navigation bar contains 'All products' (as the home page), 'Trainers',' T-Shirts', 'Pants' (from where you can choose wanted products type), and Cart (cart icon and added products counter).
 - When you open the cart and it's empty, a message appears indicating that the cart is empty along with the store's logo.
+If there are any items added, they will be rendered with cards.
+On each of them, there is information about the product (photo, brand, model, price, and stars) as well as a button with which the product can be removed from the cart.
+Below them, there is the total price of all the items in the cart and a button 'Send order' that sends the order.
 - Category section with dynamically changing name with drop-down sorter.
-All products can be sorted by four mechanisms: alphabetical a-z, alphabetical z-a, price ascending, and price descending.If there are products in the cart they will be rendered with item cards.
-Under them, there will be a 'Send order' button with which you can send it.
+All products can be sorted by four mechanisms: alphabetical a-z, alphabetical z-a, price ascending, and price descending.
 - In the products section there is a filter sidebar with three filtering mechanisms: brand, gender, and colors.Right of it there is a product grid field.
 At first, it loads two rows and four columns with product cards.
 If there are no items with chosen params message will be shown.
 - Each card contains a product image, name, short description, price (ordinary or with discount), stars count (from one to five),  and an 'Add cart' button to add the current product to the cart.
 - Under the products section, there is a counter that shows how many items comply with the filter requirements and  how many of them are rendered.